May (governor)

-May is also known from a statue that is now in the Egyptian Museum in Berlin.
-It shows May sitting on a chair.
+There is a statue of May in the Egyptian Museum in Berlin, which shows him sitting on a chair.
 The inscriptions provide his name and titles.
 On the statue appears also the name of king Thutmosis III, providing a precise dating.
-Around his neck he wears the gold of honor.
+Around the neck of the statue, he wears the gold of honor.
 He must have received it from the king.
 A second statue now in the Luxor Museum is very close in style and also shows an official with the gold of honor.
-The statue is not inscribed but might belong to May too.
+The statue is not inscribed but might depict May as well.